- Access and inclusion

 Everyone likes to have their own things around them, their own sense of identity in the space they occupy.

-That sense of identity helps build confidence and can be especially important to Aboriginal Australians, Torres Strait Islanders and people from culturally and linguistically diverse backgrounds.
+That sense of identity helps build confidence and can be especially important to Aboriginal peoples, Torres Strait Islanders and people from culturally and linguistically diverse backgrounds.

 Support staff need to be aware of cultural sensitivities.
 Among other methods that can be employed to bolster cultural confidence, organisations can: